spangborn/Shhh/README.md

-# Shhh #
+# Shhh... #
-Shhh is a jQuery plugin intended to silence screaming internet users.
+- is a jQuery plugin intended to silence screaming internet users.
-Shhh takes text that is in all caps, and converts it to properly cased sentences.
+- takes text that is in all caps, and converts it to properly cased sentences.
-Shhh allows for various ignored words and different regular expressions.
+- allows for various ignored words and different regular expressions.

 ## Usage ##